ibm-cloud-docs/event-notifications/data-portability.md

 For more information about all available APIs for exporting data, see [API documentation](https://cloud.ibm.com/apidocs/event-notifications).

-/metrics does not have have a POST/PUT api as its metrics of usage of the service.
+/metrics does not have have a POST/PUT api as they are the metrics of usage of the service.
 {: note}

 ## Exported data formats